On the quantitative isoperimetric inequality in the plane with the barycentric distance

 We are now able to prove Theorem \ref{C11}: \begin{proof} We are going to use the notations of the above proposition.
-On the strictly convex parts of the boundary, $\xi=0$ and $u$ satisfies a second order ordinary differential equation: \begin{enumerate} \item in the exterior of the unit ball $u<1$, and so $u''$ is continuous.
-By a classical bootstrap argument $u$ is $C^{\infty}$; \item in the exterior of the unit ball $u>1$, and so $u''$ is continuous.
-By a bootstrap argument $u$ is $C^{\infty}$; \item on the boundary of the unit ball $u=1$, $u''$ is bounded, but not continuous.
-Thus $u$ is $W^{2,\infty}$ there. \end{enumerate} This and the above proposition imply that on strictly convex parts on $\partial B$, $u$ is $C^{1,1}$.
+Notice that on the strictly convex parts of the boundary, $\xi=0$ and $\uu$ satisfies a second order ordinary differential equation: \begin{enumerate} \item in the exterior of the unit ball $\uu<1$, and so $\uu''$ is continuous by equation (\ref{pbthesejimmy}).
+By a classical bootstrap argument $\uu$ is $C^{\infty}$; \item in the exterior of the unit ball $\uu>1$, and so $\uu''$ is continuous by equation (\ref{pbthesejimmy}).
+By a bootstrap argument $\uu$ is $C^{\infty}$; \item on the boundary of the unit ball $\uu=1$, $\uu''$ is bounded, but not continuous.
+Thus $\uu$ is $W^{2,\infty}$ there. \end{enumerate} This and the above proposition imply that on strictly convex parts on $\partial B$, $\uu$ is $C^{1,1}$.

 Now, let us prove that $\Omega$ is $C^1$.
 If this was not the case, we would have a corner for some $\theta_0$.
-This implies that the Gauge function satisfies: $u''+u$ contains a Dirac mass, with a positive weight at $\theta_0$.
-Thus, the $H^1$ function $\xi$ appearing in the optimality condition (\ref{op1L}) must also satisfy: $\xi''+\xi$ contains a Dirac mass at $\theta_0$.
-Now, since $\xi(\theta_0)=0$ and $\xi\geq 0$, the weight of this Dirac mass must be non-negative, in contradiction with the minus sign appearing in the left-hand side of \eqref{op1L} in front of $u''+u$.
+This implies that the gauge function is such that $\uu''+\uu$ contains a Dirac mass, with a positive weight at $\theta_0$.
+Thus, the $H^1$ function $\xi$ appearing in the optimality condition (\ref{op1L}) also satisfies that the quantity $\xi''+\xi$ contains a Dirac mass at $\theta_0$.
+Now, since $\xi(\theta_0)=0$ and $\xi\geq 0$, the weight of this Dirac mass must be non-negative, in contradiction with the minus sign appearing in the left-hand side of \eqref{op1L} in front of $\uu''+\uu$.

 We are left with the conjunctions between a strictly convex part of the boundary and a non strictly convex part.
-For that, it is sufficient to remark that any $C^{2}(\R^+) (C^{\infty}(\R^+))$ function, nul for $x=0$, can be extended by 0 on $\R$, getting a $C^{1,1}(\R)$ function.
-This ends the proof that an optimal set is $C^{1,1}$.
+For that, it is sufficient to remark that any $C^{2}(\R^+) (C^{\infty}(\R^+))$ function, which is zero at $x=0$, can be extended by 0 on $\R$, getting a $C^{1,1}(\R)$ function.
+This ends the proof that an optimal set is $C^{1,1}$. \end{proof}